Home > Winter

 You’ll also want to check that the crossbar shape is compatible with the roof rack.
 Each brand manufacturers their own specific shapes with particular material composites and finishes.
 But in general, there are oval, square, heavy-duty (HD), and aerodynamic bars.
 Yakima, for instance, offers four crossbar styles that they’ve labeled JetStream (aerodynamic aluminum), HD Bar (heavy-duty), CoreBar (aerodynamic steel), RoundBar (oval).

-Can you carry skis and snowboards together?
+Can you carry skis and snowboards together on a rack?

 Yes, you can carry both skis and snowboards simultaneously on one ski and snowboard rack.